alinush/6.824-lecture-notes/l10-treadmarks.md

 ### Big idea: lazy release consistency (LRC)

- - one problem is that when we `unlock()` we update everybody, but now everyone might need the changed data
+ - one problem is that when we `unlock()` we update everybody, but not everyone might need the changed data
- - only send write diffs to next acquirer of released lock (
+ - only send write diffs to next acquirer of released lock
    + (i.e. when someone calls `lock()` and they need updates to the data)
  - lazier than RC in two ways: